vignesh609/Measurement-of-Energy-using-Single-Phase-Energy-Meter.1/README.md

+Name: Vignesh P
+Reg No : 212222210027

-# Aim:
+Aim:
 To measure energy using Single Phase Energy Meter

-## Procedure:
+Procedure:
 Step 1: Make Connections as per the instructions given below:

-S1 of MCB - A1 of Ammeter and A2 of Ammeter - V1 of Voltmeter
-V1 of Voltmeter - Mw of Wattmeter and Mw of Wattmeter - C of Wattmeter S2 of MCB - V of Wattmeter and V of Wattmeter - N1 of Energy Meter N2 of Energy Meter - L2 of Load and Le of Energy Meter - L1 of Load L of Wattmeter - M of Energy Meter and S2 of MCB - V2 of Voltmeter NOTE : If wire is wrongly connected, Click on node number to detach the wire.
+S1 of MCB - A1 of Ammeter and A2 of Ammeter - V1 of Voltmeter V1 of Voltmeter - Mw of Wattmeter and Mw of Wattmeter - C of Wattmeter S2 of MCB - V of Wattmeter and V of Wattmeter - N1 of Energy Meter N2 of Energy Meter - L2 of Load and Le of Energy Meter - L1 of Load L of Wattmeter - M of Energy Meter and S2 of MCB - V2 of Voltmeter NOTE : If wire is wrongly connected, Click on node number to detach the wire.

 Step 2: Click on CHECK button for checking the connections.

 Step 3: Click on the mcb off MCB to Turn ON mcb on the supply.